Main-April/Rickrollium/README.md

 # Rickroll Application
+## !!
+Important Warnings !!
+### Photosensitivity / Epilepsy Warning
+This application contains rapidly flashing colors and animations that may trigger seizures in people with photosensitive epilepsy or other photosensitive conditions.
+If you or anyone who may view this application has a history of epilepsy, seizures, or photosensitivity, DO NOT run this application.
+The disco mode feature includes:

+### Rapid color changes (every 200ms)
+### Flashing fullscreen effects
+###Multiple animated elements moving simultaneously

+Viewer discretion is strongly advised.
+## Usage Disclaimer
+This application is intended for harmless pranks among friends in controlled environments.
+Please use responsibly and ensure you have permission before running it on someone else's computer.
+Always warn users about the photosensitive content before running the application.

 A playful prank application that creates animated popups and changes the desktop wallpaper, accompanied by music playback.